 Vivien:

 I think that’s why it’s so important to be doing this exhibition right now, especially in conjunction with the Emin show at the Tate Modern, which includes some of her most important works surrounding that theme.
 I’m sure that’s a huge part of the reason why you chose to exhibit this artist.
 Something that I notice is the sense of immediacy both artists use in depicting female anatomy during the experience of abortion; while Emin creates her sketchy monoprints, Juanita prefers to render her pain in paint.
-Apart from her own circumstances, what would you say are some of McNeely’s biggest influences?
+Apart from her own

 LGD:

 She was very influenced by expressionism, particularly German Expressionist painters, like Max Beckmann.
 He had a big presence in the St Louis Art Museum, where she grew up, and she would always go and look at his paintings when she first started working.
-When she had established her practice from the 1960s onwards, a big source of inspiration was the artistic environments and communities she was part of in New York—including the Fight Censorship Group, founded by Anita Steckel, Women Artists in Revolution (W.A.R.), and the Redstockings of the Women’s Liberation Movement.
-A shift occurred as the 70s proceeded, which saw the artist open up her palette and begin to further explore the human body, and this part of McNeely’s oeuvre was nurtured by the communities of women artists and painters and collectives that she was part of.
+From the 1960s onwards, a big source of inspiration were the artistic environments and communities she was part of in New York—including the Fight Censorship Group, founded by Anita Steckel.
+A

 Vivien: